pstetz/slowmo/README.md

   - slice order, operator, date, time, etc (get more than I plan to use)
 - Add button press to the onset times
 - Filter out subjects by movement
+- Create a mask list (perhaps multiple options)
+  - I'm thinking panlabs mask list and a probability mask (z scores for amygdala for instance)
+  - Neurosynth is fairly dump and provides huge unrealistic regions.
+The PLIP mask list might be best

 ### Notes